 While many of the SEO techniques take time and strategy, there are a few things you can do right now to help your placement in search.
 Here are a few:

 - Page URL Structure: Be sure your URL is clean and simple.
 Often, when indexing sites, Google will look at the actual words in your web address.
 So, a website with numbers, letters and characters that don’t form complete words will not get ranked as highly as a site with relevant words.
-Many content management systems such as WordPress offer a simple way to clean up your URLs through settings.
+Many content management systems such as WordPress and search volume checker offer a simple way to clean up your URLs through settings.

 - Page Load Speed: Sites that take longer to load will not only deter your users, but they won’t get ranked as highly.
 Search companies only want to serve up content that is quick and efficient.
 Often, large images that haven’t been optimized for the web take up too much space.
 Lighten the load by changing the resolution to around 72ppi and changing the width and height in simple photo editors like Pixlr.
 To analyze your site’s speed performance, check out Google’s PageSpeed site.
 It will even offer you tips on what you need to change.

 - Mobile Friendliness: This might not be a “quick” fix, but it’s definitely doable.
 Ensuring your website is mobile friendly is a must in the age of tablets, smartphones and laptops.
 Your site should look good on multiple browsers and platforms, and if it doesn’t, there’s a good chance it could get buried in search results.
 Update your code with the many resources, responsive frameworks and tutorials out there.
 If you’re looking for a quick fix, and you use WordPress, there are countless free and premium themes that would make your site responsive and mobile-friendly in a snap.

 If you or your business needs any help with SEO marketing, building a new mobile-friendly websites or need help with your content creation, don’t hesitate to reach out.